jfmalloy1/jfmalloy1/README.md

 ### Scientific Integration Engineer @ Openeye, Cadence Molecular Sciences
 - 👔 I currently work to develop custom drug discovery solutions for pharmaceutical customers
-- 👽 During my PhD in Astrobiology, I studied how complex molecules evolve over time on Earth and elsewhere, how society influences chemistry, and ways to help students learn better
+- 👽 During my PhD, I studied how complex molecules evolve over time on Earth and elsewhere, how society influences chemistry, and ways to help students learn better
 - 🤓 I'm learning how to use & apply PyTorch and ML methods in my free time
 - 💬 Ask me about cheminformatics, astrobiology, STEM education, and running
 - :blue_heart: Pronouns: he/him